 That year had a very special surprise in store for the 12.911 drivers and owners of the first BMW conceived for the budget conscious.
 The Isetta It was an egg-shaped “Motocoupé” with “two and a half seats”, propelled by a agile 12 hp engine installed in the rear.

 Its only door opened frontally to the driver and passenger and the distance between the two rear wheels was not even half that between the front wheels.
 No BMW produced before or after this model has ever been able to boast such idiosyncratic appeal.

 Certainly not happy with this unorthodox front opening mechanism, the door also integrated the steering wheel and the dashboard.
 The driver changed gears using a small lever installed on the ground, to his left, which was reminiscent of the system used by racing cars of that time.

-The Isetta had arrived; BMW had hit the nail on the head describing its new model as "the ideal solution for all those looking for an agile and light car with minimal maintenance costs and easy to park or store in the garage".
+The Isetta had arrived… BMW had hit the mark by describing its new model as "The ideal solution for all those looking for an agile and light car with minimal maintenance costs and easy to park or store in the garage".
 In addition to its technical qualities, the Isetta also offered great economic advantages.
-The price of just 2.550 marks was good news for German workers, who earned an average of 90 marks a week.
+The price of just 2.550 marks it was good news for German workers, who earned an average of 90 marks a week.
 The compulsory third party insurance was 95 marks, while the road tax was reduced to 44 - "less than the price of a dachshund", as the advertising at the time said.